brajeshwar/brajeshwar.github.io/_posts/2008/2008-09-05-how-free-software-makes-money.md

----
-layout: post
-title: How free software makes money!
+# How free software makes money!

----

 While Microsoft keeps churning out newer and newer versions of Windows at more and more unreasonable prices, the 'Free Software Movement' marches on.
 Ever wondered why a perfectly respectable system like Ubuntu Linux ships completely free of cost all the way from Africa?